Outlast 2: Soundtrack

 The game soundtrack, composed by Samuel Laflamme, was released on April 25, 2017.
 The album contains 14 original tracks composed by Laflamme, as well as an excerpt from Ave verum corpus composed by Wolfgang Amadeus Mozart on track 14 "you Never let me go".
-Contrasting to the original game, Outlasts soundtrack, which focuses on orchestral arrangements, Laflamme focused on utilizing instruments such as guitars, bass guitars, percussion, and instruments he and his team made himself.
+Contrasting to the original game, Outlasts soundtrack, which focuses on orchestral arrangements, Laflamme focused on utilising instruments such as guitars, bass guitars, percussion, and instruments he and his team made himself.
 Laflamme then modulates and tweaks these sounds through a process called Modular Filtering.

 In order to achieve the desired sounds for the game without the use of an orchestra, Laflamme created an instrument consisting of a metal string attached to a piece of wood.
 He then used this instrument throughout the score as the instrument "really fit with the overall score".
-The soundtrack is available on all streaming platforms and was released in the 1st quarter of 2019 as a Double LP Vinyl Set featuring the music of the first and second game, respectively on two Glow in the Dark and Black Splatter vinyl pressings.
+The soundtrack is available on all streaming platforms and was released in the first quarter of 2019 as a Double LP Vinyl Set featuring the music of the first and second game, respectively on two Glow in the Dark and Black Splatter vinyl pressings.
 Each capital letter of the track-listing spells the word "Redemption", with the album consisting of 14 tracks in total.